×

 Are You Ready to Quit Drugs?
 Design for Change Recovery Can Help

 Our mission at Design for Change Recovery is to help people stop drug abuse so they will avoid prison or overdose.
 We accomplish this goal by providing the highest quality addiction treatment available today.
-The methods we use are up-to-date, innovative, and proven to be effective.
+Our up-to-date, innovative treatment modalities are highly effective.

 Learn more about our addiction treatment programs by contacting our Lancaster, CA facility.
 Our comprehensive program has many benefits you should know about.